CorySimon/CorySimon.github.io/_posts/articles/2016-01-18-curiosity-driven-research.md

 > Their seminal papers were often rejected by leading journals—appearing only after considerable delay and in less prominent venues.
 These observations may not be a coincidence: the settings may have afforded greater freedom to pursue less trendy topics but less support about how to overcome skepticism by journals and reviewers.
 > Eric S. Lander.
 "The Heroes of CRISPR."
 Cell (2016) [DOI](http://dx.doi.org/10.1016/j.cell.2015.12.041)

+**UPDATE**

+As Michael Eisen pointed out in his [blog post](http://www.michaeleisen.org/blog/?p=1825), "The Heroes of CRISPR" article was written with a conflict of interest and may not be the most impartial story of how CRISPR was discovered.
+That said, the points I made here still hold!